Knox320R/MT5-trading-bot/IMPLEMENTED_STRATEGY.md

 # Trading Strategy - As Implemented in Code

-This document describes the **exact trading workflow** as implemented in the bot engine code, based solely on analyzing the actual Python implementation.
+This document describes the **exact trading workflow** as implemented in the bot engine code, based solely on analyzing the actual Python implementation after specification compliance fixes.

 ---